transcribtxt

 Can I transcribe a Zoom local recording for free?

 Yes.
-Download the .mp4 file from your Zoom recordings folder and upload it to TranscribTxt (free, 120 min/month) or run it through OpenAI Whisper locally.
+Download the .mp4 file from your Zoom recordings folder and upload it to TranscribTxt (free, 5 files/month) or run it through OpenAI Whisper locally.

 What format is the Zoom local recording saved in?